Cheesebaron/cheesebaron.github.io/_posts/2025-10-13-self-hosted-renovate-github.md

 You can always add more permissions later, but they would need to be authorized per repo or org you added the App for, so better get this right to begin with.

+> If you want to restore private packages from your organization using the GitHub Apps token, I recommend adding `Read` scope to `Organization Private Registries`.

 Once you have created it, you will at the top of the General tab for the Application, see an `App ID`.
 This ID, you will need later for authentication.

 There should be a prompt at the top of the page that you need to generate a Private key.
 Save this file as we need this later too for authentication.
 The contents of the file should start with something like `-----BEGIN RSA PRIVATE KEY-----` you need to include both this and the ending like when storing the secret.